-Some people get into business without the full understanding of how it will affect their lifestyle.
+Some people get into business without a full understanding of how it will affect their lifestyle.
 People often think that owning a business allows them to do what they want anytime.
 Money comes rolling in.
 They can live the “high life,” and all their financial worries have suddenly disappeared.

 Living the above may be the case in 10 or 15 years when your business is highly successful and bringing in sales in the hundreds of thousands.
 As a startup, it won’t work that way at all.